 Principle 1 – Setting limits forces us to choose the essential.
 In all that you do, learn how to determine the limits.

-Principle 2 – By choosing the essential, we are creating strong impact with minimum resources.
-Always choose the essential in order to minimise your use of time and energy.
+Principle 2 – By choosing the essential, we are creating a strong impact with minimum resources.
+Always choose the essential in order to minimize your use of time and energy.